Skip to Main Content

 Posterior fossa syndrome after medulloblastoma surgery

 Posterior fossa syndrome is a condition that sometimes develops after surgery to remove a tumor in the posterior fossa region of the brain.
 You might also hear this called cerebellar mutism.
 Children with this syndrome may have problems with talking, movement, and mood.
 The risk for posterior fossa syndrome is lower when an experienced neurosurgeon performs the surgery.
+It is important to find a neurosurgeon who has done many such surgeries.

 Radiation therapy